tannewt/wa-law.org/bill/2021-22/esb/5220/1/README.md

         iv.
 Landscape maintenance and horticultural services.

+## Section 3
+> This section adds a new section to an existing chapter [82.08](/rcw/82_excise_taxes/82.08_retail_sales_tax.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.08_retail_sales_tax.md) for context.

+1. The tax levied by RCW 82.08.020 does not apply to a grantee's receipt of amounts received as grants that are deductible under RCW 82.04.4339.

+2. Nothing in this section may be construed to:

+    a.
+Imply that the tax levied by RCW 82.08.020 applies to any circumstance not described in subsection (1) of this section; or

+    b.
+Provide an exemption from the tax levied by RCW 82.08.020 for the grantee's use of grant proceeds to acquire products in a transaction meeting the definition of "retail sale" in RCW 82.04.050.

+3. For purposes of this section, the following definitions apply:

+    a.
+"Grantee" means the recipient of a grant deductible under RCW 82.04.4339.

+    b.
+"Product" means the same as in RCW 82.32.023.

 ## Section 6
 The provisions of RCW 82.32.805 and 82.32.808 do not apply to this act.